diku-dk/futhark-book/irregular-flattening.rst

 maximum of :math:`|x_2-x_1|` and :math:`|y_2-y_1|`, the absolute values of the difference in :math:`x`-coordinates and :math:`y`-coordinates, respectively.
-Using this observation, the algorithm can idependently compute the constituting set by first calculating the proper direction and slope of a line, relative to a particular starting point.
+Using this observation, the algorithm can independently compute the constituting set by first calculating the proper direction and slope of a line, relative to a particular starting point.